tnichols217/notes/APBiology/3/Notes/BILL/Test Topics.md

         2. Function

-			> Produce energy to use from
+			> Produce energy to use from light

         3. Products

+			> Glucose, water

     2. 3 parts of Calvin Cycle

     3. Why is light needed?
 Why is water needed?